takum-arithmetic/Posits.jl/README.md

 implementations, but it is sufficient to evaluate the formats for reasonably sized numerical benchmarks.

+In contrast to [SoftPosit.jl](https://github.com/milankl/SoftPosit.jl) this package also offers logarithmic posits and 64-bit precision.

 ## Usage

 The eight posit number types `Posit8`, `Posit16`, `Posit32`, `Posit64`